Tobexint/AirBnB_clone/README.md

+0x00.
+AirBnB clone - The console
-This project is the first step towards building a full web application(an AirBnB clone).
-This first step consists of a custom command-line interface for data management and the base classes for the storage of this data.
+This project is the first step towards building a full web application (which is an AirBnB clone).
+This first step consists of a custom command-line interface for data management, and the base classes for the storage of this data.

 Step 1: Write a command interpreter (The Console) Functionalities of this command interpreter:
 -Create a new object (ex: a new User or a new Place)